The Hunt For Red October – Book and Movie Review

 The ‘Ryanverse’: Sequels to The Hunt For Red October

 However, ‘Tom Clancy’ remains very popular.
-His name has become a brand used on many low quality technothriller novels, not actually written by Clancy.
-Clancy himself died in 2013, but novels with his name on continue to be published.
+His name has become a brand used on many inferior technothriller novels, not actually written by Clancy.
+Clancy himself died in 2013, but novels and games with his name on continue to be published.

 Want to Read or Watch It?